ScottBrian/GetAndCleanData_CourseProject/README.md

 2. Rename the selected column names in the columns selection list to be more descriptive and readable
 3. Combine the test and train tables for the selected columns and rename the columns
 4. Combine the subject and activity tables, and name the columns and activities
-5. combine the big tables together, group by Subject_ID and Activity_ID, and summarize
+5. Combine the big tables together, group by Subject_ID and Activity_ID, summarize
-   by mean to create and return the tidy data set
+   by mean to create the tidy data table, and then sort it by Subject_ID and Activity_ID
+6. Return the tidy data set.

 Note that in order to run the run_analysis.R script, the following must be done:
 1. The Human Activity data set must be obtained from the following web address:
        https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. After downloading the zip file, it must be unzipped and the top level folder "UCI HAR Dataset"
-   must be placed in the working directory where the run_analysis.R script will be run
+   must be placed in the working directory where the run_analysis.R script will be run.

 Use of this dataset in publications must be acknowledged by referencing the following publication [1]